simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-your-small-business-from-phishing-scams/index.en.md

 ### Identifying Phishing Websites

 Identifying phishing websites is crucial for [protecting your small business](https://www.mcats-it.com/post/protect-business-from-phishing) from cyber threats.
-Phishing websites are designed to mimic legitimate websites in order to trick users into providing sensitive information, such as login credentials or financial details.
+Phishing websites are designed to mimic legitimate websites to trick users into providing sensitive information, such as login credentials or financial details.
 To identify phishing websites, **be cautious** of the following:

 * **URL inconsistencies**: Check the website's URL carefully for any misspellings, extra characters, or unusual domain extensions.
 * **Poor website design**: Phishing websites often have poor design quality, including low-resolution images, mismatched fonts, and broken links.